bgawalt/reader_bot/README.md

 The bot then is able to read and parse that sheet as a CSV doc.
 I've set it up to mostly just report what book I'm reading right now and how much longer I'll be reading it (based on an extremely crude average-pages-per-day metric).
-But sometimes it also just reports the total amount of reading I have planned for the near future, or the total amount of reading I've done since I started keeping track like this.
+But sometimes it also just reports the total amount of reading I've signed myself up for, or the total amount of reading I've done since I started keeping track.

 I've set this script up to run automatically once per hour, though most hours it just decides not to send a tweet and exits immediately.
 I've set the operating